 - Member, Environmental and Natural Resources Section, Idaho State Bar

-- Defended clients in enforcement proceedings brought by the United States Environmental Protection Agency (EPA), the Idaho Department of Environmental Quality (DEQ), and the Idaho State Department of Agriculture (ISDA)
+- Defended clients in investigations and enforcement proceedings brought by the United States Environmental Protection Agency (EPA), the Idaho Department of Environmental Quality (DEQ), the Idaho State Department of Agriculture (ISDA), and the Occupational Safety and Health Administration (OSHA)

 - Defended federal lawsuits brought by environmental groups under the Resource Conservation and Recovery Act (RCRA)

-- Represented industrial and municipal clients in negotiating and obtaining National Pollution Discharge Elimination System (NPDES) permits from the Environmental Protection Agency (EPA)
+- Represented industrial and municipal clients in negotiating and obtaining National Pollution Discharge Elimination System (NPDES) permits from the EPA

 - Represented industry intervenors in federal lawsuits under the National Environmental Policy Act (NEPA), the National Forest Management Act (NFMA), and the Wilderness Act